Luxembourg makes all public transport free

 (CNN) — With a population of 602,000, Luxembourg is one of Europe's smallest countries -- yet it suffers from major traffic jams.

 But that could be about to change.
-Last month, it announced plans to make all public transport -- trains, trams and buses -- free from March 2020.
+As of March 1, 2020 all public transport -- trains, trams and buses -- in the country is now free.

 The government hopes the move will alleviate heavy congestion and bring environmental benefits, according to Dany Frank, a spokesperson for the Ministry of Mobility and Public Works.